RADAR CHECK: There were actually two showers on radar early this morning, shortly after 5:00…

 For Saturday’s Magic City Classic in Birmingham (Alabama State vs Alabama A&M… 3p CT kickoff), the sky will be sunny with temperatures falling from near 85 degrees at kickoff, into the 70s by the fourth quarter.

 Auburn is on the road this weekend; they play at Ole Miss in Oxford (6:15p CT kickoff)… the sky will be clear with temperatures falling from near 75 at kickoff into the upper 60s by the fourth quarter.

 NEXT WEEK: Still warm and dry for the first half of the week, but global models have hopped back on the idea of some chance of rain at the end of the week with an upper trough approaching.
 See the Weather Xtreme video for maps, graphics, and more details.

-Just a few widely scattered storms today, otherwise mostly sunny days and fair nights will continue through the weekend with highs in the 80s from Panama City Beach to Gulf Shores.
+AT THE BEACH: A small risk of a shower today, otherwise mostly sunny days and fair nights on the coast from Panama City Beach to Gulf Shores through early next week; highs will be in the low 80s.
 See a very detailed Gulf Coast forecast here.